shivam13juna/BuoyantFeatherCape/README.md

 **Tired of mundane jumps?
 Wish your Feather Cape offered more than just a slow fall?
 Prepare to elevate your Valheim experience with BuoyantFeatherCape!**

-This mod enhances the vanilla Feather Cape, transforming it into a tool of true aerial and ground agility.
-Leap higher and run faster to explore the world like never before!
+This mod enhances the vanilla Feather Cape, transforming it into a tool of true aerial agility and optionally ground speed and magical regeneration.
+Leap higher by default, and optionally run faster or regenerate Eitr faster to explore the world like never before!

 # Link to nexusmod
 [![Link to Nexus Mod](https://img.shields.io/badge/Nexus%20Mods-BuoyantFeatherCape-blue.svg)](https://www.nexusmods.com/valheim/mods/3062)